 Stressing about a project at work or worrying about an upcoming event are things we’ve all done.
-It’s normal to be nervous or anxious about something exciting or unknown, and in fact, anxiety is a natural reaction to stress.
-In manageable doses, anxiety can increase our focus and let us know of potential danger.
+It’s normal to be nervous or anxious about something exciting or unknown; anxiety is a natural reaction to stress.
+In manageable doses, anxiety can even increase our focus and let us know of potential danger.
 However, if you suffer from an anxiety disorder, your reactions to everyday situations can be magnified into something much more excessive.

 At Oceanfront Recovery, we know that dealing with an anxiety disorder is difficult.
-In some cases, the methods you use to deal with these often crippling fears may lead to substance abuse and addiction.
+Sometimes, the methods you use to deal with these fears may lead to substance abuse and addiction.
 Our experienced therapists in our anxiety treatment program utilize various treatment modalities to help you overcome your fears and fight your addiction.
-Our dual diagnosis treatment program is specially designed to help those struggling with mental health concerns (like anxiety) and substance use disorder.
+Our mental health treatment center in California is specially designed to help those struggling with mental health concerns, including anxiety and substance use disorder.

 What Is an Anxiety Disorder?

 Often, individuals will be unaware they are dealing with an anxiety disorder.
-They will be aware that they are in discomfort, and self-medicating with alcohol or drugs seems to relieve their distress.
+They will be aware that they are in discomfort, and self-medicating with alcohol or drugs relieves their distress.
 Unfortunately, this only masks the issue allowing it to worsen while also putting the individual at greater risk of developing an addiction.
 Similarly, individuals with a substance use disorder are at a much higher risk of developing a mental health concern.
 Their body and brain chemistry are altered, making them more susceptible.
-Our dual diagnosis treatment program is designed to address both issues simultaneously, allowing individuals to heal more fully.
-Aside from treating anxiety disorders, our mental health programs also include:
+Our dual diagnosis treatment program is designed to address both issues simultaneously, allowing individuals to heal more thoroughly.
+Aside from treating anxiety disorders, our mental health programs also include the following:

 - ADHD treatment